akurtic1/AzureLabs/AdminLabs/Lab 09b - Implement Azure Container Instances.md

 ## Lab introduction

-In this task, I made a simply web application using Docker image.
+In this task, I made a simple web application using Docker image.
 ## Lab scenario

 Your organization has a web application that runs on a virtual machine in your on-premises data center.
 The organization wants to move all applications to the cloud but doesn't want to have a large number of servers to manage.
 You decide to evaluate Azure Container Instances and Docker.